|

 Twin-Train Table Railway'.
 Bassett-Lowke were a well-established British

+model making company, particularly of '0' gauge railways.
 On the left is one of the first 1935 imported sets.
 It

 includes a green 0-4-0 loco and tender with three coaches to represent Southern Railways colours.